magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 ### Add block to the page {#mtf_block_to-page}

-Blocks are tested as part of the [page object][].
+Blocks are tested as part of the [page][] object.
 To add the block to the page you must add a corresponding node to the XML file of the page object.

 For example, the <a href="{{site.mage2000url}}dev/tests/functional/tests/app/Magento/Widget/Test/Block/Adminhtml/Widget/WidgetGrid.php">WidgetGrid.php</a> is a part of the page that is defined in <a href="{{site.mage2000url}}dev/tests/functional/tests/app/Magento/Widget/Test/Page/Adminhtml/WidgetInstanceIndex.xml"><code>WidgetInstanceIndex.xml</code></a>.